ashrf288/data-structures-and-algorithms/python/challenges/pseudo_queue/README.md

 [10]->[15]->[20]            	5	                                        [5]->[10]->[15]->[20]

-[] dequeue Arguments: none Extracts a value from the PseudoQueue, using a first-in, first-out approach.h
+[x] dequeue Arguments: none Extracts a value from the PseudoQueue, using a first-in, first-out approach.

 Input	                           Output	                  Internal State [5]->[10]->[15]->[20]	             20	                      [5]->[10]->[15])